stfc/PSycloneBench/ocean/shallow/SEQ/original/README.md

 benchmarking performance then you probably need to ensure that the process is bound to a single processor core (see e.g. taskset, likwid or Intel's KMP_AFFINITY).

+## Output ##

+If output is enabled in the namelist file then various fields are dumped to disk during the model run.
+The created files are ASCII and formatted for use with `splot` in gnuplot.